Commutative d-Torsion K-Theory and Its Applications: Introduction

 A generalized cohomology theory is represented by a spectrum.
 Following \cite{gritschacher2019commuting} we show that $B(\ZZ/d,U)$, where $U$ is the stable unitary group, is an infinite loop space and thus specifies a spectrum.
 This spectrum turns out to be stably equivalent to $ku\wedge B\mu_d$ (Proposition \ref{pro:InfLoop}), where $\mu_d=\set{e^{2\pi ik /d}|\;1\leq k\leq d}$ and $ku$ is the connective complex $K$-theory spectrum.
 Commutative $d$-torsion $K$-theory is the generalized cohomology theory associated to this spectrum.
 Both the spectrum and the associated cohomology theory will be denoted by $k\mu_d$.

 For applications to linear constraint systems we introduce a stabilized version of the quotient space $\bar B(\ZZ/d,U(m))$.
 The usual stabilization process cannot be carried out in a straightforward manner.
-However, by working in the homotopy category of spectra we introduce a spectrum $C(d,m)$ such that the associated infinite loop space $\bar B(d,m)$ admits a map
+However, by working in the homotopy category of spectra we \revthr{construct} a spectrum\revthr{, denoted by $C(d,m)$, obtained from $k\mu_d$.
+It turns out that the resulting cohomology theory is represented by a product of two Eilenberg--MacLane spaces, thus can be constructed more directly. } \revthr{The} infinite loop space $\bar B(d,m)$ \revthr{associated to the spectrum $C(d,m)$} admits a map

 This space comes with a canonical cohomology class $\gamma_m^\sS$ in $H^2(\bar B(d,m),\ZZ/d)$.
 By construction homotopy groups of $C(d,m)$ are concentrated in dimensions $i=1,2$ and we show that there is an exact sequence